Bird and Wildlife Photography

 Vertical Lines

-Once parked at Stoer Bay, we headed to the beach, this being a broad bay with the waves battering the shore.
+At Stoer Bay, I headed to the beach, this being a broad bay with the waves battering the shore.
 I found a bench seat which overlooked the scene, so I set about capturing an image including this item.
-From there I walked up a small incline which was covered in high Marran Grass, here I wanted to create a bit of foreground interest and use the shape of the Marran Grass to frame the shot.

 Assynt, atmospheric, Dusk, long exposure, Scotland, Scottish Highlands, Seascape, Stoer Bay, tony-tomlinson-photography, winter